python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/040_Interpret_unknown_signal.md

 - Download the following file (link provided) from github ![unknown_signal_1.complex](https://github.com/python-can-define-radio/sdr-course/blob/main/classroom_activities/Ch03_Analyzing_Signals_URH/unknown_signal_1.complex). (click to go to the linked page, and download from there.)

-- Put it in your urh project folder.
+- Put it in your folder.

 - It should now look something like this:
     - You may have other files showing than the ones you see here.